LudwigFriedmann/OpenMATERIAL/glTF_extensions/OpenMaterial_permittivity_data/README.md

 Properties
 ----------

-This extension provides relative permittivity data measured at a certain incident angle, temperature and humidity for a certain wavelenght range.
+This extension provides complex relative permittivity data measured at a certain incident angle, temperature and humidity for a certain wavelenght range.

 Within the following enlistment of properties specified by the proposed extension, items labeled as **required** are mandatory and must be present.
 Properties without **required** label are optional and may be omitted: